kwe92/GitTest/README.md

-# Demo Push Repository
+# Demo Push/Pull Repository

 Some description of what the purpose of the repository is

-  - This is a demo push repo.
+  - This is a demo push/pull repo.